Monday, May 5, 2025

 στοα του Σολομωνος (Solomon's Colonnade/Porch/Stoa; 10:23) There is a portico that comes up a few times in the New Testament, where Jesus gathers.
 Here is a website that does a nice job giving a quick summary: https://www.gotquestions.org/Solomon-Porch.html

 εργα (works; 10:25, 33) The NIV translates this word as "miracle"; the NET Bible as "deed" and the NRSV as "work."
 I like "work" because it allows for Jesus to say in vs 33 "good works", which has a more biblical ring.
 I also think that miracles has a specific Greek word from which it is typically translated (dynamis) and in John's Gospel is related to "signs."
-Question to ponder: What is the difference in a work of God and a miracle?
+Question to ponder: What is the difference between "a work of" God and "a miracle"?

 Verb tenses